Hadryan/OTH-Music-Recommender/readme.md

 ### Prerequisites
 * Python 3.5 or higher
 * Running MPD Server
 * Media library of the MPD Server must have complete metadata.
 Genre, Title and Artist are vital for this programm to work.
-Alternative you have to tag your music database with a software like https://picard.musicbrainz.org/.
+You can add Metadata to your music database with a software like https://picard.musicbrainz.org/.
 Download and follow the instructions!

 ### Install
 1. Clone this repository